 'Our expectations of health care and care generally are also changing.
 What people want from their health service is changing.'
 Alison adds.

 Acknowledging this shift, the General Practice Forward View, sets out ambitions to inject additional investment to support general practice, enabling self-care and direct access to other services, increased use of digital technology, working at scale and utilising talents of the wider workforce.

 The workforce issues weaving through primary care present additional challenges.

-“We’ve got significant workforce issues in primary care.
-We talk quite lot about it at GP level, but it actually goes all the way through to practice nurses and people with specialist skills.
-Thinking about doing things very differently and implementing new ways of working in primary care could drive solutions to some of those challenges.”
+'We’ve got significant workforce issues in primary care.
+We talk quite a lot about it at GP level, but it actually goes all the way through to practice nurses and people with specialist skills.
+Thinking about doing things very differently and implementing new ways of working in primary care could drive solutions to some of those challenges.'

 The current position: Primary Care Networks and the NHS Long Term Plan